 Bechtel is spending down by 2020, and while STEM grantmaking has been on the rise, it has stopped taking unsolicited inquiries.
-It is even more of a longshot for programs outside of California.
+It prioritizes spending in California.

 The charitable arm of the electronics giant supports a range of tech educational programs to help prepare teens for college and careers, with emphasis on computer and digital skills for the 21st century.

 The Bezos Family Foundation explicitly states that it seeks to partner with "organizations that bring thoughtful innovations in K-12—with emphasis on STEM education."

 The philanthropic arm of the Cambridge-based drug maker, the Biogen Idec Foundation benefits the communities in which it operates, primarily in North Carolina and Massachusetts, but also internationally.

 Boeing has deep pockets and a penchant for hands-on science learning programs.
 The foundation likes to be at least somewhat involved or prominently featured in programs it supports, so it's very interested in partnerships.

 The majority of the foundation's backing is for STEM education.
 Funding mostly serves areas where Broadcom operates; funding supports universities, science competitions, and local K-12 initiatives.

 The charitable arm of the law firm Brown Rudnick supports K-12 and STEM education programs in areas where it has a significant business presence.

 The fund supports both early-stage and accomplished researchers.
 It also supports increasing diversity in the field, career preparedness, and job training.
 K-12 STEM education giving is mostly limited to North Carolina.